humblFINANCE/humblDATA/.prompts/run_docstring.md

 ## Tasks

-1. Ensure that all Python code includes a docstring that follows these rules.
+1. Ensure that the Python function's docstring is updated to match the functions parameters, return values, and exceptions.
 2. Regularly review and update docstrings to ensure they accurately represent the code.
 3. Use the provided format example as a guide when creating new docstrings.